The best fishing line for crappie is a 6 lb low visibility and highly sensitive line, such as KastKing Superpower Braid.

 - Weak knot strength

 The Sunline Super line is a fluorocarbon one.
-It has a resin coating to improve the limpness, abrasion resistance and handling, which results in a much better casting experience.
-Some say that a fluorocarbon will never be on par with braid or mono lines but this makes a very good attempt at it.
+It has a resin coating to improve the limpness, abrasion resistance, and handling, which results in a much better casting experience.
+Some say that a fluorocarbon will never be on par with braid or mono lines, but this makes an excellent attempt.

-It is highly sensitive and due to its resin coat is hugely abrasion resistant.
+It is highly sensitive and due to its resin coat is hugely abrasion-resistant.
 This gives you a much better sensitivity with giving up its casting distance and is truly impressive.
-It is also of low visibility which can be of high importance when catching fish that aren’t overly aggressive to your bait.
+It is also of low visibility, which can be highly important when catching fish that aren’t overly aggressive to your bait.

-Although not as weak as the knot strength of a braided line it, unfortunately, doesn’t hold up to the strength of the previously mentioned fluorocarbon line Seaguar Invizx but that doesn’t mean this line should be washed away.
+Although not as weak as the knot strength of a braided line, it, doesn’t hold up to the strength of the previously mentioned fluorocarbon line Seaguar Invizx.

 - Great casting